vdavez/website/_blog/2014-11-29-2fa-for-trello.md

 This weekend I signed up for [Trello](trello.com).
 I started playing around with it, started liking it, and then I hit a snag.
 There's no **two-factor authentication** ("2FA").

-As a practicing lawyer obligated to protect client confidentiality, this is a major barrier to entry.
-Fortunately, Trello has [announced that 2FA is on the way](https://trello.com/c/O6DrHazq/1532-two-factor-authentication).
-This is a great development.
+As a practicing lawyer obligated to protect client confidentiality, this is a major barrier to entry. <del>Fortunately, Trello has [announced that 2FA is on the way](https://trello.com/c/O6DrHazq/1532-two-factor-authentication).
+This is a great development.</del> Unfortunately, on February 20, 2015, Trello indicated that [2FA is not a priority](https://trello.com/c/O6DrHazq/1532-two-factor-authentication).
 Read on for why this matters, especially for lawyers like me.
 <!--break-->

 ## What is Trello?